Mississippi State University Physician Assistant Early-Acceptance Program CS

 Mississippi State University Physician Assistant Early-Acceptance Program

-Your Early Path to a Physician Assistant Career Starts Here!
+Mississippi State Undergraduate Students - Your Early Path to a Physician Assistant Career Starts Here!

 The PAEaP aims to recruit top-performing students to provide a direct pathway into the MSU PA Program.
-The program is committed to offering enrichment activities, including tailored mentorship, academic support, and professional enrichment opportunities to prepare students for success in the rigorous PA program curriculum.
-Ultimately, the early-acceptance program seeks to cultivate a dedicated cohort of future physician assistants who are committed to addressing the healthcare needs of Mississippi.
+The early acceptance program is committed to offering enrichment activities, including tailored mentorship, academic support, and professional enrichment opportunities to prepare students for success in the rigorous PA program curriculum.
+Ultimately, the program seeks to cultivate a dedicated cohort of future physician assistants who are committed to addressing the healthcare needs of Mississippi.

 Early-Acceptance